Dreadnoughtus

 Dreadnoughtus is a genus of titanosaurian sauropod dinosaur containing a single species, Dreadnoughtus schrani.
 It is known from two partial skeletons discovered in Upper Cretaceous (Campanian to Maastrichtian, approximately 76–70 million years ago) rocks of the Cerro Fortaleza Formation in Santa Cruz Province, Argentina.
-It is one of the largest terrestrial vertebrates known, with the immature type specimen measuring 26 m in total body length and weighing 48–49 MT (the greatest mass of any land animal that can be calculated with reasonable certainty).
+It is one of the largest terrestrial vertebrates known from reasonably complete remains, with the immature type specimen measuring 26 m in total body length and weighing up to 48–49 metric tons (53–54 short tons).

 Dreadnoughtus is known from more complete skeletons than any other gigantic titanosaurian.
 Drexel University paleontologist Kenneth Lacovara, who discovered the genus, chose the name Dreadnoughtus, which means "fears nothing", stating "I think it's time the herbivores get their due for being the toughest creatures in an environment."
 Specifically, the name was inspired by the dreadnought, an extremely influential early 20th-century battleship type, known for revolutionarily outclassing (and thus supposedly never needing to fear) the smaller, weaker battleships that came before.